 There’s an old saying that states “a ship in a harbor is safe, but that is not what ships are built for”, and Razer really has pushed the boat out with its Razer Nari Ultimate headset.

 The Razer Nari Ultimate is an interesting concept, and something that needs to be tried to be believed.
-Razer’s designed a strong pair of headphones, with a very out-there feature, making the Nari Ultimate the best Xbox One wireless headset on the market.
+Razer’s designed a strong pair of headphones, with a very out-there feature, making the Nari Ultimate one of the best Xbox One headsets, when it comes to wireless models, on the market.

 Check out our Razer Nari Ultimate review.

-A high-quality, low-cost headset from Corsair, this wired option may be the best budget Xbox One gaming headset on the market.
+A high-quality, low-cost headset from Corsair, this wired option may be the best Xbox One headset for anyone on a budget on the market.
 It may only feature stereo sound (instead of surround sound), but it's hardly a noticeable deficit.
 It produces dynamic sound, and the actual headphones are plush and comfortable.
 This hardly seems like the budget headset that it is.

 Check out our full Corsair HS50 Stereo Gaming Headset review.